Advanced Techniques

 RAPID NeuroFascial Reset

-One of our newest advanced treatment options is called RAPID NeuroFascial Reset (commonly called RAPID N.F.R.).
-It is a scientifically backed, specialized therapeutic technique that addresses the role of the central nervous system in restoring function and reducing pain.
-By using targeted manual techniques we can address dysfunctional nerve endings and reduce tissue tension by talking to the nervous system instead of the muscles.
+RAPID NeuroFascial Reset (commonly called RAPID N.F.R.) is a scientifically backed, specialized therapeutic technique that addresses the role of the central nervous system in restoring function and reducing pain.
+By using targeted manual techniques we can address dysfunctional nerve endings and reduce tissue tension by working with the nervous system through connective tissue, instead of the muscles.
 For the longer, more scientific explanation of RAPID, click here to read my blog post about it.

 RAPID N.F.R. is unique in that here are no sheets, lotions or oils used, and the work is done with the client fully clothed.
 There is also a longer, more detailed intake process so that your therapist can take the time to fully explore what may be contributing to or causing the areas of dysfunction.
 This may include asking about past medical history and injuries, gait and posture analysis, and palpation (feeling the tissue) to evaluate texture, tightness, and movement of the muscles.
 RAPID is also very intense work for both the therapist and the client.
 It is often uncomfortable as we address the areas of dysfunction, they can be incredibly sensitive to stimulation and create sensations of pain.
 This is entirely normal and expected.